aep5142/intro-git-lab-2025/README.md

 When you've done so, add a commit with the message "part 1 done!"

-Run `python3 check.py 1` to check that your commit exists and is correct.
+Run `uv run python check.py 1` to check that your commit exists and is correct.

 ## Part 2 - Making & Reverting Changes with `git restore`

 Open up the file 'part2.txt' and make the modifications it describes.
 (Do not commit them yet!)

-Run the command `python3 check.py 2` which will verify that these changes are made.
+Run the command `uv run python check.py 2` which will verify that these changes are made.

-Once you've run this command, undo the changes using git restore and run `python3 check.py 2` again.
+Once you've run this command, undo the changes using git restore and run `uv run python check.py 2` again.

 ## Part 3 - Viewing Changes with `git diff`

-Run the command `python3 changes.py` this will make some changes to your local files, but will not commit them.
+Run the command `uv run python changes.py` this will make some changes to your local files, but will not commit them.
 (Do not commit them either!)

 Then take a look at these changes with `git diff`, open up part3.txt and answer the questions based on the changes you see.

 Be sure to commit your changes!
-There is no `check.py` step for this part.
+Run the command `uv run python check.py 3` to verify that you have committed your changes.

 ## Part 4 -- Push your changes to GitHub